ahmedmbakr/CarND-Capstone/README.md

 ![](imgs/final-project-ros-graph-v2.png)

 ### Project requirements
-This projects requires the car to move in the middle lane and stop at the red lights using detection and classification mechanisms.
+This projects requires the car to move in the middle lane and stop at the red lights using detection and classification mechanisms, then moves again in the same lane when the traffic is green.
 The acceleration of the car should not exceed 10 m/s^2, and the jerk should not exceed 10 m/s^2.

 Lets talk briefly about the important parts of the project:

 #### Waypoint Updater
-This ros node is responsible for giving the simulator a list of points (Trajectory) for the next T seconds so that the car follows.
+This ros node is responsible for giving the simulator a list of points (Trajectory) for the next T seconds so that the car can follow.
 I used 50 lookahead points.
 This node is responsible for the acceleration and the deceleration of the car.
-It accelerates as long as there is no red traffic in front of it, and decelerates otherwise.
+It accelerates as long as there is no red or yellow traffic in front of it, and decelerates otherwise.
+It subscribes to the base way points to follow the basic way points of the road for the mid lane.
+It also subscribes to the traffic waypoint to know the location of the traffic sign and its state to determine wheter the car will accelerate or decelerate.

 #### Waypoint Loader
 This ros node runs only once and it is responsible for genrating the way points for the whole road.
-I used it also to set the maximum speed of the car.
+I used it also to set the maximum speed of the car to approximately 10MPH.

 #### DBW node
 Drive by wire node is responsible for giving commands to the car so that it makes sure that the car follows the trajectory.